Grace Miller White

-Grace Miller White (1868–1957) was an American author.
+Grace Miller White (1868–1957) was an American writer.
 She began her writing career novelizing plays, before turning her hand to novels in 1909.
 Several of her books were adapted for the big screen, most notably Tess of the Storm Country, which was filmed on four occasions between 1914 and 1960.
 She adopted the name Grace around 1897, in memory of a younger sister who had died before reaching her first birthday.